Presteigne: Public transport

 The Kington & Presteigne Railway opened as an extension of the Leominster and Kington Railway on 9 September 1875.
 The railway line commenced at Titley Junction, passed through Leen farm, to Staunton on Arrow, in front of the Rodd farm via Corton into Presteigne.
-By 1929 it was possible to join one of the three steam trains a day - each way - and make the six hour journey to London.
+By 1929 it was possible to join one of the three steam trains a day - each way - and make the six-hour journey to London.
 The passenger service on this line ended in 1951, but a freight service continued to run every other day until the line was finally closed for good in 1961.
 Presteign railway station was within the Great Western Railway.

 is the nearest railway station, serviced by Transport for Wales.

-Sargeants provide a service (Monday to Saturday) to Kington with connections from there to Hereford on services operated by Sargeants, and buses in the opposite direction to Knighton.
+Bus services run (Monday to Saturday) to Kington with connections from there to Hereford, and buses in the opposite direction to Knighton.
 A single daily service from Ludlow to Builth Wells is also operated via Presteigne.